clipperhouse/gen/index.md

 gen is driven by “type writers” – packages which are responsible for interpreting the annotated tags and turning them into generated code.
 [Learn more...](/typewriters/)

 ## FAQ

+**Why?**

+The goal of gen is not just to offer conveniences, but stronger typing.
+By generating strongly-typed methods and containers, we avoid having to use `interface{}`s, type assertions and reflection.

+We gain compile-time safety and (perhaps) performance.

 **Codegen, really?**